cis422-goaltracker/goaltracker/README.md

 To do this, you much go to the window that the goal or subgoal can be viewed in (picture below) and select that specific goal or subgoal from the dropdown list.
 To the right you will see a "Complete" button.
 Once pressed, your goal or subgoal selected will be marked as completed.

-Completed Goals will be removed from the list of goals, but still viewable when the "Completed Goals" button is selected in the main window.
+Completed goals will be removed from the list of goals, but still viewable when the "Completed Goals" button is selected in the main window.

-We recommend completing goals and subgoals to not only give you, the user a accurate of your goals but also, to view accurate statistical analysis on your productivity habits like progress.
+We recommend completing goals and subgoals to not only give you, the user, a better understanding of your goals but also, to view accurate statistical analysis on your productivity habits like progress.

 ![alt text](Image of subgoal deletion process)